Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 * Helps with GDPR compliance by allowing you to choose when YouTube.com's API is loaded

 = Embed Plus for YouTube WordPress Plugin 11.8.6.1 =
-* Rollback jQuery Updater plugin compatability
+* Rollback jQuery Updater plugin compatibility

 = Embed Plus for YouTube WordPress Plugin 11.8.6 =
 * Updated YouTube API key video tutorial